Do I need a pillow for my child? When should I start letting my child sleep with a pillow? What type of pillow is best?

 - Ensure the pillow has a firm core.
 A pillow with only soft-fill won’t be supportive enough and may be a suffocation hazard.
 It also won’t last very long before the pillow becomes very flat and uncomfortable.

-- Do not use pillows with memory foam as this will be a suffocation hazard.
+- Avoid pillows with memory foam as this will be a suffocation hazard.

 - Ensure the pillow is ventilated.